Myths about Employee Retention Tax Credit in USA

 There are no such limits or eligibility criteria for Employee Retention Tax Credit.
 However different kinds of businesses are treated differently.

 - For businesses with 100 full-time employees or less- In this case, all the wages of the employee qualify for the credit.
-Irrespective of whether the business is in running state or has been subjected to shut down.
+Irrespective of whether the business is in a running state or has been subjected to shutdown.

 Private-sector businesses and tax-exempt organizations are also eligible for Employee Retention tax credit.
 But there are certain clauses to it:

-- Gross receipts decline by more than 50 percent during a 2020 and 20 percent in 2021 calendar quarter when compared to the same quarter of 2019.
+- Gross receipts declined by more than 50 percent during 2020 and 20 percent in the 2021 calendar quarter when compared to the same quarter of 2019.